Today's Bible Reading: James 5

 17 Elijah was a human being, even as we are.
 He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.
 18 Again he prayed, and the heavens gave rain, and the earth produced its crops.

 19 My brothers and sisters, if one of you should wander from the truth and someone should bring that person back, 20 remember this: Whoever turns a sinner from the error of their way will save them from death and cover over a multitude of sins.
-(James 5:13-20)
+(James 5:13-20 NIV)

 Reflecting and Thinking

 Faith comes full circle.
-Faith tested becomes stronger and more visible.
+Faith when it is tested becomes stronger and more visible.
 Faith in our lives influences how we act and what we do.
-Seeking God's wisdom, faith submits to him.
+Because faith seeks God's wisdom, faith readily submits to God.
 The climactic, resounding result is that faith triumphs.
-Yes, this is a world of oppression and injustice.
+Yes, ours is a world of oppression and injustice.
 Yes, suffering is ever-present and patience is difficult.
 Thus has it been from the beginning.

-Faith activated by prayer based on God's authority and God's purpose will ultimately triumph.
+Faith that is activated by prayer and based on God's authority and God's purpose will ultimately triumph.
 Have no doubt!
 Prayer is powerful because God is powerful.
-Prayer does not depend on us-even on our righteousness.
-Prayers offered in faith, even from the frailest of human beings, coupled with God's power, bring about the most astounding results-joy in the midst of trouble, healing, forgiveness, and salvation.
-What greater triumph can we anticipate?
+Prayer does not depend on us -- even on our righteousness.
+Prayers offered in faith, even by the frailest of human beings, when coupled with God's power, bring about the most astounding results -- joy in the midst of trouble, healing, forgiveness, and salvation.
+What greater victory can we want?

 Why is it so hard for us to believe that faith will ultimately triumph?
 Have you ever given up on praying?
 What caused you to stop?
 If you have resumed praying, what caused you to begin again?
 What do verses 19-20 say about the importance of our efforts and prayers on behalf of those who have wandered away from the Lord?